Quarterly Goal Success - What You Need to Know

 When planning the tasks, steps or activities required to achieve your goal, remember that you will be able to define the short-term ones more clearly.
 Don’t make the mistake of getting caught in “procrasti-planning”, which is the act of spending excessive time planning and not enough time doing.
 Map out the key milestones along the way and then plan your actions to achieve the first one or two milestones.

-The same applies to work.
 Most activities require some degree of prep and follow-up.
 Plan for these, and you will be more likely to get the work done.

 Prioritise your goals in your calendar